-The Benefits and Risks of Automated Patch Management
+The Benefits of Automated Patch Management

 As more employees are working remotely and IT structures have moved to the cloud, cyber-attacks have also become more sophisticated.
 Senior executives are concerned about data security and on the lookout for ways to improve the security posture of their organization.
 More than ever, patch management is now the key to reducing cyber threats.
 One of the best ways to cater to this is automated patch management.
-Not only does it reduce the burden of manually patching from time to time, it also helps patch multiple operating systems, third-party applications and provides detailed reporting.
+Not only does it reduce the burden of manually patching from time to time, it also eases the process of patching multiple operating systems, third-party applications and provides detailed reporting.
 It also saves time, resources and finances while improving security.

 Let’s have a look at some of the benefits of automated patch management and the risks associated with it.